jimathy/jim-mechanicguide/README.md

 end
 ```
 ## QB-MechanicJob Optimization
-- Recently discovered that `qb-mechanicjob` by default has a seemingly currently unnecessary database change, every 2 seconds of driving a vehicle.
+- I recently realised that `qb-mechanicjob` by default has a seemingly currently unnecessary database change, every 2 seconds of driving a vehicle.
 	- Some servers have over 100 people in.
 If all players are in cars at the same time that would be 100 database changes every 2 seconds.
 - Long explanation is that the distance travelled is set to `0` on script/server starts
 	- As you drive your car it updates the distance travelled.